Civic Freedom Monitor

-ICNL's NGO Law Monitor provides up-to-date information on legal issues affecting not-for-profit, non-governmental organizations (NGOs) around the world.
-At this time, ICNL presents reports on 41 countries and 8 multilateral organizations.
-Each country report provides an overview of key issues relating to the freedom of association and the NGO legal framework, with a focus on legal barriers affecting civil society.
-Each regional organization report provides an overview of the organization, focusing on its engagement on NGO legal issues.
+ICNL's Civic Freedom Monitor provides up-to-date information on legal issues affecting civil society and civic freedoms – the freedoms of association, expression and peaceful assembly.
+At this time, ICNL presents reports on 50 countries and 8 multilateral organizations.
+Each country report provides an overview of key legal issues relating to civic freedom, with a focus on legal barriers to civil society activity and civic freedom.
+Each multilateral organization report provides an overview of the organization, with a focus on legal issues affecting civic freedom and civic participation.

-Please select a country or region from the menu below.
+Please select a country or multilateral organization from the menu below.

 This Project is made possible through by the generous support of the John D. and Catherine T. MacArthur Foundation.

-ICNL expresses gratitude to the NGO Law Monitoring Network, which is comprised of individuals and organizations located in more than 30 countries.
+ICNL expresses gratitude to the Civic Freedom Monitor Network, which is comprised of individuals and organizations located in more than 40 countries.
 The Network is dedicated to monitoring legal developments affecting civil society at the country and regional level.